Work In Progress

 Washington, D.C.

 Offline for an hour.
-The host at Marcel seats her near the sidewalk and immediately she needs to reconnect to the world, the way smokers crave nicotine.
-She fumbles through her work purse, the wide tote of mocha leather, worrying she left her phone at home.
+The host at Marcel seats Maureen near the sidewalk and immediately she needs to reconnect to the world, the way smokers crave nicotine.
+She fumbles through her work purse, the wide tan leather tote, worrying she left her phone at home.
 Her yellow pad takes up too much space, but then the phone finally comes to hand and she can check messages.

-The waiter with the young bland face interrupts.
-She passes on the fifteen varieties of sparkling water in favor of still.
+The blond waiter with the young bland face interrupts.
+She passes on the five varieties of sparkling water in favor of still.
 With rankling pomposity, he smiles, and promises “l’eau ordinaire and our artisan ice, hand-carved to chilling shards, conveyed to your table in an elegant cylinder of glass.”

-Her table is next to the tarnish-blue Art Deco iron fence separating the outdoor dining area from the sidewalk.
+The tarnish-blue Art Deco iron fence next to her table separates the outdoor dining area from the sidewalk.
 South across H Street in Lafayette Park, handfuls of protestors gather for a noon demonstration.
-The day is clear.
-The angle of the sun says spring, although the temperature belongs to early summer.
-The crowd in the park isn’t large, mostly women but men as well.
-The organizers are handing out placards demanding protection of reproductive rights.
+The day is clear, summer but less humid than usual.
+Organizers hand out placards to the smallish crowd in the park, demanding humane treatment for Palestinians.

 She shakes hands with him as they share introductions.
 She’s old-fashioned, handing him a printed business card.
 “Maureen Dallas,” she says.